aim-health/aim-health.github.io/about.markdown

 permalink: /about/
 ---

-AIM-HEALTH - Centre for Artificial Intelligence in Healthcare
+AIM-HEALTH - Centre Initiative for Artificial Intelligence in Healthcare

 [aim-healh-organization]: https://github.com/aim-health